May 2020: Coronavirus / COVID-19

 The local authority will need to understand the outcomes which matter most to people in its area, and demonstrate that these outcomes are at the heart of its local strategies and approaches.

-The local authority should consider the Adult Social Care Outcomes Framework (ASCOF) in addition to any locally collected information on outcomes and experiences, when framing outcomes for its locality and groups of people with care and support needs.
+The local authority should consider the Measures from the Adult Social Care Outcomes Framework in addition to any locally collected information on outcomes and experiences, when framing outcomes for its locality and groups of people with care and support needs.
 The local authority should have regard to guidance from the Think Local Act Personal (TLAP) Partnership when framing outcomes for individuals, groups and their local population.
 In particular Making It Real which sets out what good personalised care and support should look like from the perspective of people with care and support needs, carers and family members.

 Outcomes should be considered both in terms of outcomes for individuals and outcomes for groups of people and populations.
 Local authorities should consider the Care Quality Commission standards for quality and any emerging national frameworks for defining outcomes.